nvidia-riva/tutorials/deploy-aks.md

     kubectl logs -f $pod -c riva-speech-api
     ```

-## Deploying the Traefik edge router
+## Deploying the Traefik Edge Router

 Now that the Riva service is running, the cluster needs a mechanism to route requests into Riva.